 - 7. What kinds of damages may I recover from my lawsuit?

 While these institutions do enjoy immunity from lawsuits (discussed more below), they are not immune from all types of litigation.
-Certain types of injuries or conduct which occurs within the grounds will allow the filing of a lawsuit under certain circumstances.
+Certain types of injuries or conduct that occur within the grounds will allow the filing of a lawsuit under certain circumstances.
 The following section describes some of the more common situations which arise, but anytime a school causes harm to your child you may be able to file a personal injury lawsuit.

 Nearly 25% of all children in the United States say that they have been bullied while attempting to get an education.
 1 While statistically, most bullying occurs in middle school, as many people are aware from personal experience bullying can take place from the very first day, until graduation, and beyond.